fido-device-onboard/pri-fidoiot/component-samples/demo/README.md

 2. Get the new Ownership Voucher using the Owner API `GET /api/v1/owner/newvoucher/?id=<device_guid>`.

 3. Start the FDO PRI Reseller Sample as per the steps outlined in [Reseller README](reseller/README.md).
 Prior to the startup, configure the FDO PRI Reseller to use the FDO PRI Owner's keystore.
 This can be done by copying the owner/owner_keystore.p12 into reseller/ and renaming it to reseller_keystore.p12.
-Additionally, update the property 'reseller_keystore_password' in reseller/reseller.env, with value of 'owner_keystore_password' in owner/owner.env.
+Additionally, update the property 'reseller_keystore_password' in reseller/reseller.env, with the value of 'owner_keystore_password' in owner/owner.env.

 4. Add the new size 0 Ownership Voucher to the reseller database table `RT_DEVICES` using reseller API `POST /api/v1/resell/vouchers/<serial_number>`